CanyonCasa/BackpackPlus/BackpackPlus/BACKPACK_PLUS_README.md

 Sets the read mask and performs a read of the port state, adjusted with mask.
 Returns same hex string format as polling reports.

 Low nibble of **mask** ANDs with the 4 GPIO pins (GPIO[4:1]) and the high nibble XORs with the AND result, effectively inverting the specified bits.
-Therefore, the mask sets which bits (GPIO[4:1]) are watched for change and which bitsd have inverted sense.
+Therefore, the mask sets which bits (GPIO[4:1]) are watched for change and which bits have inverted sense.
 For example a 0xFF mask watches all bits with inverted sense.
 A mask of 0x01 watches only the LSB without inverted sense.
 Read mask default is 0xFF.
 See *Port Behavior Change* section for more info.

 ### GPIORead (0xFE 0x59)